yhatt/marp-cli-example/README.md

 npm run start
 ```

-It will be opened preview window, and track change of `PITCHME.md`.
+It will be opened preview window via Chrome, and track change of `PITCHME.md`.

 ### Build deck